-Peel and cut potato into 1" dice.
-Bring a medium pot with potato covered by lightly salted water to a boil.
+Peel and cut potatoes into 1" dice.
+Bring a medium pot with potatoes, 8 cups water, and 2 tsp. salt to a boil.
 Reduce to a simmer and cook until easily pierced with a fork, 18- 20 minutes.

 While potato simmers, mince chives.

 Combine cornstarch and ½ cup water into a slurry in a mixing bowl.

 Make the Meatballs

-Add ground beef, breadcrumbs, pot roast seasoning, and a pinch of salt to another mixing bowl and mix until thoroughly combined.
+Add ground beef, breadcrumbs, pot roast seasoning, and ¼ tsp. salt to another mixing bowl and mix until thoroughly combined.